cjhosken/cjhosken.github.io/README.md

     - Finish TGATR and get photos for Gym
     - Describe all the pieces
     - Get 2 more sketchbooks pieces

- - Validate HTML
- - Validate CSS

- - Finish showreel
+ - Showreel
+    - Refilm the intro (BETTER LIGHTING, BETTER AUDIO, LOOK HAPPIER WHILE DANCING)